 In the ninth hitting…make that inning, I saw the last out.
 I saw the crowd run onto the field because with the game over, the Mets were world champions.
 I saw interviews with the players, all of them either drenched in champagne or drenching others with it.
 I comprehended exactly what had occurred.
 The Mets were champions of the world.
 The Mets had been my team for no more than a couple of months at that point.
 I followed them in the papers and on TV and radio.
 My father brought home the Post, then published in the afternoon, that night as he always did.
 And I grabbed it from his briefcase, as I had gotten in the habit of doing to keep up on the latest Mets news.
 This time it was to confirm what was televised.
 Newspapers delivered that service daily, even as soon as later the same day.

 I had picked up on the Mets being the “Amazin’ Mets” and the “Miracle Mets” without knowing exactly what made them Amazin’ or this a Miracle, other than every time I turned on the TV in September and October of 1969, people were running onto the field and players were pouring champagne on everybody in sight.
 That was Amazin’ and Miracle enough.

 The next morning, I wasn’t talking about spots.
 I was talking about the Mets.
-I asked my two friends who lived down the block, Jeff and Scott, if they knew the Mets had won the World Series yesterday.
+I asked my two friends who lived down the block, Jeffrey and Scott, if they knew the Mets had won the World Series yesterday.
 I wasn’t sure if everybody knew.
 Everybody knew.
 Everybody still knows.